-At the moment one of the biggest problems in the logistics sector is the issue of coping with the acute shortage of 40 feet containers.
-Not only the supply chain professionals, but even the corporate houses, the manufacturers, and the people in the retail industry are also trying to grapple with the effects of a massive container shortage which has been plaguing the industry since the month of October.
-In today’s post you will get to know about all the reasons which gave rise to the present scenario along with the impact of this crisis on our sector.
+At the moment one of the biggest problems in the ocean freight shipping industry is the issue of coping with the acute shortage of 40 feet containers.
+Not only the supply chain professionals, but even the corporate houses, the manufacturers, and the people in the retail industry are also trying to grapple with the effects of a massive container shortage that has been plaguing the industry since the month of October.
+In today’s post, you will get to know about all the reasons which gave rise to the present scenario along with the impact of this crisis on our sector.

 Hapag Lloyd terms this shortage as a ‘Black Swan’ Event

 Referred to as a ‘Black Swan’ Event by industry leader Hapag Lloyd, the severe scarcity of empty 40-foot containers has had a detrimental impact on the regular trading patterns thereby causing massive delays and a sky-high freight rate from Asia.
 The intra-Asia trade route which comes with over a hundred port pairs and moves 30M TEU of cargo approximately is presently witnessing an exorbitantly high freight rate and carrier surcharges.
 The main reason behind this is the lack of space and equipment as a result of the frequent blank sailings during the pandemic.